top of page

 • Decking and railings

 A “light-use” second home still behaves like a high-exposure asset.
+Smart buyers budget for:

 • Annual exterior maintenance